mouseless-eth/NFT-Mass-Minting/README.md

 #### Execution when minting is live
 4) Place all signed txs in a [flashbots bundle](https://docs.flashbots.net/flashbots-auction/searchers/advanced/understanding-bundles)
-5) [optional] Transactions gas fees can be paid for through another account (smart contract using `coinbase.transfer()`) ex: [sponsored tx](https://github.com/flashbots/searcher-sponsored-tx)
-6) Once the bundle has been mined, programmatically move all minted NFTs to a single address
+5) Once the bundle has been mined, programmatically move all minted NFTs to a single address

 This works as each we are not using a smart contract and each `tx.origin` is unique.
 Using a flashbots bundle ensures all txs are **mined in the same block**.